abulka/freactive-python/README.md

 Changing each `page.update()` in each reactive callback handler to `YOURCONTROL.update()` in the example `flet_example1.py` works OK.

+Q: Andy

 Though, I'm actually unclear on when to do page updates as opposed to getting away with mere control updates.
 Surely there has to be a page.update() eventually somewhere?

+A: Feodor

+`page.update()`  goes through the entire controls tree and collects/sends all the changes while `Control.update()` collects changes on the control and its children.

 ## Resources